DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-01-03-The-Ayurveda-Paradox-How-Ayurveda-Graduates-Are-Fueling-India's-Antibiotic-Crisis.md

 The goal is not to diminish Ayurveda but to strengthen it by demanding excellence, accountability, and honest self-examination from all stakeholders.

-## The Uncomfortable Truth No One Wants to DiscussDr.
-Devi Shetty, the renowned cardiac surgeon, has issued a stark warning: antibiotics are losing their effectiveness due to rampant abuse, and we risk returning to a pre-penicillin era where routine infections become untreatable.
+## The Uncomfortable Truth No One Wants to Discuss: Dr. Devi Shetty, the renowned cardiac surgeon, has issued a stark warning: antibiotics are losing their effectiveness due to rampant abuse, and we risk returning to a pre-penicillin era where routine infections become untreatable.
 His observations about surgical patients developing resistant infections are chilling.
 Yet while the medical establishment rushes to blame patient behavior and over-the-counter sales, there's a massive elephant in the room that the Ministry of AYUSH refuses to acknowledge: **the vast majority of BAMS (Bachelor of Ayurvedic Medicine and Surgery) graduates are practicing modern medicine and prescribing broad-spectrum antibiotics without proper training.**

 **This isn't a fringe issue.
 This is a systemic failure of staggering proportions.**

-## The Data Doesn't LieResearch reveals that BAMS students acquire training in allopathic medicine by working as understudies in allopathic practitioners' clinics, and later start independent allopathic practice or join smaller hospitals on cheaper salaries.
+## The Data Doesn't Lie: Research reveals that BAMS students acquire training in allopathic medicine by working as understudies in allopathic practitioners' clinics, and later start independent allopathic practice or join smaller hospitals on cheaper salaries.
 It is also a fact that majority of Ayurveda college faculties irrespective of cadre practice modern medicine.
 This is a common phenomenon across multiple states.

 Let's be brutally clear: Private BAMS graduates are in high demand in urban areas where nursing homes and hospitals employ them to function as second-line workforce—even managing post-operative and ICU work.
 These are not trained allopathic doctors.
 These are Ayurveda graduates practicing modern medicine, prescribing antibiotics, and managing critical care situations for which they have received no systematic training.